zdellaert/ZD_Putnam_Lab_Notebook/_posts/2023-08-30-PAXgene-Fix-Decalc.md

 "4mL" = fixed in 4 mL of PAXgene fixative in a 5mL tube, **extracted 9/18/23**

-1. Fixed 16 branches, see protocol post above for images
-    - 4 per tissue casette
 - Day 1 (9/7/23): Fixed tissue in PAXgene fixative
 - Day 2 (9/8/23): Replaced fixative with stabilizer, transferred to 4 ºC
 - Day 3 (9/9/23): Started decalcification, kept on shaker in cold room (4 ºC)
 - Day 4 (9/10/23): Changed EDTA solution
 - Day 5 (9/11/23): Decalcification done, tissue washed and transferred to PAXgene stabilizer at -80 ºC

 ### 9/18/23 DNA/RNA extraction results